Changissnz/TAGIB/README.md

 him, demonstrating my humility in the face of callous arrogance.
 There is the lack of necessity for emerging technologies to become mainstream.
-Due to the lack of knowledge which leads to the lack of control over these products, it is wiser that those technologies be reserved for only the rarest of situations or people.
+Due to the lack of knowledge which leads to the lack of control over these products, it is wiser for those technologies to be reserved for only the rarest of situations or people.

 Another important reminder I would like to express is the Lord Commodore